-The Investment Committee will meet on an ad hoc basis, i.e. whenever the discussion of a concrete case is deemed necessary with the members whose experience and expertise are most relevant to the case in question.
-The Investment Committee will then submit its findings and opinion on a case to the Board of Directors.
-The final decision on a case is then taken by the Board of Directors of the Company.
+The investment committee will meet on an ad hoc basis, i.e. whenever the discussion of a concrete case is deemed necessary The Investment Committee will then formulate its findings and opinion on a file to the Executive Committee.
+The final decision on a case is taken by the Board of Directors, respectively the Executive Committee of the Company.